Nelu Tătaru

 Nelu Tătaru (born 30 September 1972) is a Romanian politician.
 He was born in Vaslui and studied medicine at the Grigore T. Popa University of Medicine and Pharmacy in Iași.
 A member of the National Liberal Party (PNL), he was elected to the Senate in 2012 and served a 4-year term.
-He served as the Health Minister in the Orban Cabinet.
+He served as the Health Minister in the second Orban cabinet.